LH-Community/vialingua/README.md

 > The bot only has to do the translation, it does not have to do the language assignment at the beginning.

+> Messages which are written by a bot may be ignored.